NixOS: Confederation

 spin.
 Alternatively, there are other options like serokell/deploy-rs which seem

-to integrate even nicer with flakes
+to integrate even nicer with flakes.

 Bootstrapping

-The majority of time spent managing NixOS
+The majority of time spent managing NixOS running on general purpose machines

-is done through changing configurations and then invoking nixos-rebuild
+is done through changing configurations and then invoking nixos-rebuild to

 apply it.
 This, of course, depends on the system already running NixOS.